Control Flow

 BioLang provides familiar control flow constructs — if/else,

-for loops, and while loops.
+try/catch for error handling.
 A key distinction is that

 if/else are expressions that return values,